bluepersia/AutoScope/README.md

 ![Tool Logo](./assets/logo.jpg)

-Welcome to AutoScope compiler for CSS and HTML (React is in the works)!
+Welcome to AutoScope compiler for CSS, HTML and JavaScript (React is in the works)!

 The aim of this tool: